• Skip to main content

 Normal game play is nine rounds.
 At the end of nine rounds the cumulative score is tallied and the player with the lowest score wins.

-Final score of game with all cards face up
+Final score of game with all cards in 3x3 array face up.

 Based on the below values, the final score of the above hand is 1+0+3+1+6+0+0 = 11.
 The final zero is because the three 4s are a triple so instead of 12 point, the three 4s total 0.